 “The Lehman Trilogy” also tacitly acknowledges another major event that has transpired since it was last produced in New York, with a reference for the first time to the 1918 flu:

-“When the soldiers brought the influenza back from Europe and half a million Americans died,” we’re told, a Greek immigrant named Georgios Petropoulos “saw the priests collecting the bodies off the street in Philadelphia, and the protests in San Francisco, against the wearing of masks.” – which got a loud laugh.
+“When the soldiers brought the influenza back from Europe and half a million Americans died,” we’re told, a Greek immigrant named Georgios Petropoulos “saw the priests collecting the bodies off the street in Philadelphia, and the protests in San Francisco, against the wearing of masks.” – which got a loud laugh from the masked theatergoers.